cboydstun/bounce-v3/mobile-app-plan.md

-# Bounce Contractor Mobile App - Ionic Development Plan
+# PartyPad - Ionic Development Plan

 ## 📋 Project Overview

-This document outlines the complete development plan for a cross-platform mobile application using Ionic Framework that integrates with the Bounce Mobile API Server.
-The app will enable contractors to discover, claim, and manage bounce house delivery/setup tasks with real-time notifications and QuickBooks integration.
+This document outlines the complete development plan for **PartyPad**, a cross-platform mobile application using Ionic Framework that integrates with the Bounce Mobile API Server.
+PartyPad enables contractors to discover, claim, and manage bounce house delivery/setup tasks with real-time notifications and QuickBooks integration.

 ## 🎯 App Features & User Stories